Review by Geoff Coughlin (June 2017)

 The kit is generally well moulded with the main chassis parts on bright orange sprues.
 Tak-ing the main components first, they are well tooled, fine recessed detail and adequate levels of deign across the board – a decent engine is included, made up from plenty of well-formed parts.
 I’m not sure that I would go to the trouble of painting it as supplied given its location but you can make your own mind up about that.
 For me, I would like to preserve the shape of that Porsche styling.

-No distortion on the main parts is apparent and a dry fit of the multi-part main fuselage sec-tions suggests a decent fit; the initial impression is one of parts that will go to make up a nice representative model in 1:24 scale.
-No real evidence of excess flash on the parts sup-plied in this kit.
+No distortion on the main parts is apparent, the initial impression is one of parts that will go to make up a nice representative model in 1:24 scale.
+No real evidence of excess flash on the parts supplied in this kit.

 The interior is pretty well detailed, floor pan, seats, dash and other internals look pretty good and are moulded in a steely coloured plastic – we’ll see how well this works in practice.
 A roll cage is also included as you’d expect for the subject.